mathiasbalogh/blocks/README.md

 Additionally, if you (the Creator) clicks on a given universe, she/he can remove light from said universe.

 Stretch goal:To randomly assign some of the universes to have a variable life that is a boolean value.
-If this value were to be true, upon detroying a universe the creator would be alerted that they destroyed a universe with life in it.
+If this value were to be true, upon destroying a universe the creator would be alerted that they destroyed a universe with life in it.

 Author: Mathias Balogh